 We work as quickly as possible to safety restore power to hospitals, critical services, businesses and residents.
 Our top priority during a power outage is always safety.

 Our first priority is to remove any life-threatening hazards, such as fallen powerlines.

 We restore supply to critical community infrastructure like hospitals, water and sewage pumping stations and emergency services.

-Then, we follow a process that will allow us to get as many customers back on in the shortest amount of time.
+We then follow a process to restore power to as many customers as possible in the shortest amount of time.

-1. If your entire suburb is without power but you can’t see any damage to powerlines, it could mean high-voltage lines some distance away have been damaged.
+If your entire suburb is without power but you can’t see any damage to powerlines, it could mean high-voltage lines some distance away have been damaged.
 Damage to these lines can leave entire suburbs without power.
-Following a storm, Ausgrid’s priority will be repairing these high voltage lines because it will enable us to restore power to several thousand customers at once.
+Our priority will be repairing these high voltage lines because it will enable us to restore power to several thousand customers at once.

-2. Damage to the low voltage lines running along residential streets will be our next priority.
+Damage to low voltage lines running along residential streets will be our next priority.
 These lines can power several hundred customers.

-3. Damaged service wires that connect individual homes and businesses to the low-voltage lines in the street will then be attended to.
-These service lines usually power only one property.
+Damaged service wires that connect individual homes and businesses to low-voltage lines in the street will then be attended to.
+These service lines usually power one property.

 This animation shows why power outages might occur, and what we do to prioritise and restore power quickly.